-3. Three Lochs Way Re-Alignment and Links with Luss- We have been working closely with the power companies, Luss Estates and others in recent years progressing a detailed design for The re-alignment of the Three Lochs Way as part of the power companies' VIEW/VISTA OFGEM bid which we consider could be one of the most strategically important path network projects in the National Park that will result in the development of new off road paths in Glens Fruin, na Caoirainn, Luss, Mollochan and Douglas and then over the An - t'Sreang pass to Arrochar.
-Consequently we believe this major initiative should be featured in the updated core paths plan.
+3. Three Lochs Way Re-Alignment and Links with Luss- We have been working closely with the power companies, Luss Estates and others in recent years progressing a detailed design for The realignment of the Three Lochs Way as part of the power companies' VIEW/VISTA OFGEM bid which we consider could be one of the most strategically important path network projects in the National Park that will result in the development of new off road paths in Glens Fruin, na Caoirainn, Luss, Mollochan and Douglas and then over Bens Bhreac and Reoch to Tarbet.
+Consequently we believe this major initiative should be featured as an aspirational route in the updated core paths plan.
 The funding package is being developed in a way that will result in a major financial bond being secured to cover ongoing costs to avoid the failings in future proofing the maintenance of other major trails such as the West Highland Way and the John Muir Way.